Canada Steamship Lines: Beginnings

 CSL had humble beginnings in Canada East in 1845, operating river boats on the Saint Lawrence River in general commerce.
 The Richelieu Navigation Company was established by Jacques-Félix Sincennes and other Montreal businessmen.
 The company was amalgamated with Sir Hugh Allan's Canadian Navigation Company, to form the Richelieu and Ontario Navigation Company, in 1875.
 Subsequent growth over the years was tied to expansion of the canal system on the upper St. Lawrence River (the precursor to the Saint Lawrence Seaway), and to a new Welland Canal connecting to the upper Great Lakes.

 The year of 1911 saw the merger of Richelieu and Ontario Navigation Company with James Playfair's Northern Navigation Company.
 In 1911 the Richelieu And Ontario Navigation Co. were allowed to increase their capital stock.
-At a special meeting of shareholders held on June 26, it was decided to increase the stock from $5,000,0000 to $10,000,000, with the distribution of new shares to be issued by the directors.
-The a majority of the shares of the Northern Navigation Co.
+At a special meeting of shareholders held on June 26, it was decided to increase the stock from $5,000,000 to $10,000,000, with the distribution of new shares to be issued by the directors.
+The majority of the shares of the Northern Navigation Co.
 Ltd. and of the Inland Lines Ltd. were purchased and paid for with fully paid up stock of the R. And O Navigation Co.
 Five additional directors were added to the reorganized Richelieu And Ontario Navigation Co.
 James Playfair became the vice president and managing director.
 The companies were allowed to continue operating under their respective names from that time.